-4. The Republic of Nauru Customs Office
+4 The Nauru Customs Office

-- (1) The Republic of Nauru Customs Office is established.
+(1) The Nauru Customs Service is established.

 - (2) The Secretary responsible for Customs;

 - (a) is the Chief Collector of Customs; and

 - (b) as such, is also a Customs officer.

-- (3) The Chief Collector may, in writing, designate officers or other employees of the Department as Customs officers for the purposes of this Act.
+- (3) The Chief Collector of Customs may, in writing, designate officers or other employees of the Department as Customs officers for the purposes of this

-5. Authorised persons
+5 Authorised persons

-- (1) The Chief Collector may, in writing (including electronic form), authorise any suitably qualified and trained person, other than a Customs officer, who is an officer of Customs or another Department or government agency or any other person, to carry out any function or power of a Customs officer under this Act or other enactment.
+(1) The Chief Collector of Customs may, in writing, including electronic form, authorise any suitably qualified and trained person, other than a Customs officer, who is an officer of Customs or another department or Government agency or any other person, to carry out any function or power of a Customs officer under this Act or any other written law.

-- (2) The authorisation must state:
+- (2) The authorisation shall state: - (a) the authorised function or power; and - (b) the term of the authorisation of up to 3 years. - (3) The authorised person: - (a) is treated for the purposes of this Act, other than Section 2, this subsection, and Sections 7, 58 and 209 as a Customs officer when carrying out the authorised function or power; and - (b) shall surrender to the Chief Collector of Customs any article or document the authorised person received under the authorisation.

-- (a) the authorised function or power; and
+- (4) The Chief Collector of Customs may: - (a) extend an authorisation for a further term of up to 3 years; or - (b) revoke an authorisation on any of the following grounds: - (i) incapacity, neglect of duty, or misconduct; - (ii) the authorised person voluntarily requests, in writing, the Chief Collector to revoke the authorisation; or - (iii) any other grounds where, in the opinion of the Chief Collector of Customs, the authorisation is no longer necessary.

-- (b) the term of the authorisation of up to 3 years.
+(5) In this Section, 'suitably qualified and trained person' means an officer or employee of the Department who is not a designated Customs officer or an officer or employee of another department or any other person.

-- (3) The authorised person:
+6 Delegation by the Chief Collector of Customs

-- (a) is treated for the purposes of this Act (other than section 2, this subsection, and sections 7, 58 and 209) as a Customs officer when carrying out the authorised function or power; and - (b) must surrender to the Chief Collector any article or document the authorised person received under the authorisation. - (4) The Chief Collector may: - (a) extend an authorisation for a further term of up to 3 years; or - (b) revoke an authorisation on any of the following grounds - (i) incapacity, neglect of duty, or misconduct; or - (ii) the authorised person voluntarily requests, in writing, the Chief Collector to revoke the authorisation or - (iii) any other grounds where, in the opinion of the Chief Collector, the authorisation is no longer necessary. - (5) In this section, 'suitably qualified and trained person' means an officer or employee of the Department who is not a designated Customs officer or an officer or employee of another Department or any other person.
+(1) The Chief Collector of Customs may delegate to any person any of the Chief Collector's functions or powers under this Act or any other written law.

-6. Delegation by the Chief Collector
+- (2) The person who is delegated any functions or powers under subsection (1) may, with the prior approval of the Chief Collector of Customs, subdelegate any of the delegated functions or powers to another person. - (3) A delegate may carry out delegated functions or powers in the same manner and with the same effect as if they had been conferred on the delegate directly by this Act and not by delegation. - (4) A delegation: - (a) may be subject to any general or special conditions imposed by the Chief Collector of Customs; - (b) shall be in writing; - (c) shall be given for a specified period but may be revoked; - (d) does not affect or prevent the exercise of any function or power by the Chief Collector of Customs; and - (e) does not affect the responsibility of the Chief Collector of Customs for the actions of the delegate. - (5) In this Section:

-- (1) The Chief Collector may delegate to any person any of the Chief Collector's functions or powers under this Act or any other enactment. - (2) The person who is delegated any functions or powers under subsection (1) may, with the prior approval of the Chief Collector, sub-delegate any of the delegated functions or powers to another person. - (3) A delegate may carry out delegated functions or powers in the same manner and with the same effect as if they had been conferred on the delegate directly by this Act and not by delegation. - (4) A delegation: - (a) may be subject to any general or special conditions imposed by the Chief Collector; and - (b) must be in writing; and - (c) must be given for a specified period but may be revoked; and - (d) does not affect or prevent the exercise of any function or power by the Chief Collector; and - (e) does not affect the responsibility of the Chief Collector for the actions of the delegate. - (5) In this section: - 'delegate' means a person who is delegated or sub-delegated any functions or powers under this section; - 'delegation' means a delegation or sub-delegation made under this section.
+'delegate' means a person who is delegated or subdelegated any functions or powers under this Section; and